owensgl/intro-genomics/labs/lab_10.md

 broad synteny patterns (i.e. which chromosome in A. arenosa is orthologous to which chromosome in A. thaliana) you need to visualize the matches.

 We're going to the pafr package to show how the two genomes align.
-Open Rstudio and run the following:
+Download the paf file and open R.
 ```R
 install.packages("pafr")
 library(pafr)